docsastests/docsastests.github.io/_posts/2024-03-04-validate-ui-with-cypress.md

 If you hover over the steps in the left pane, you can see the screenshots that Cypress took at each step.
 This is a great way to visually validate that your test is working as expected.

-With the new screenshot, _kitten-search.md_ now renders like this:
+Move the new screenshot into the same directory as _kitten-search.md_, and the procedure now renders like this:

 ![Rendered preview of kitten-search.md with screenshot](/images/validate-ui-doc-detective-after.png)